 For more employment resources and job support, Social Security’s Ticket to Work (Ticket) Program can help.
 The Ticket Program supports career development for people ages 18 through 64 who receive Social Security disability benefits (SSDI/SSI) and want to work.
 This free and voluntary program offers services and supports designed to help people with disabilities reach their career goals.

-Many Ticket Program service providers have a certified Benefits Counselor on staff who can help you learn more about your public benefits and the Work Incentives that apply to you.
-You can also learn more in Social Security's Red Book.
+If you have a job offer or are working, many Ticket Program service providers have a certified Benefits Counselor on staff who can help you understand Social Security work incentives and how earnings from work (including self-employment) will affect your health care and other benefits.
+You can also learn more in Social Security’s Red Book at ssa.gov/redbook